use-inkubator/Ecosystem-Grants/applications/Solink.md

 ####  Documentation of core components, protocols, architecture, etc. to be deployed

 ####  PoC/MVP or other relevant prior work or research on the topic
+- We've reviewed provided documentation at use.ink on Ethereum compatibility
+- We've deployed the flipper smart contract and integrated with a front-end.(github.com/fredmunene/ink)[github.com/fredmunene/ink]
+- During rust & ink cohort, wrote extensive articles ()[] ,()[], ()[]
 #### Scope Exclusions:
-- Production Deployment: Template provides local development setup only; users deploy to their chosen networks
+- Production Deployment: Template provides local development setup only when project is cloned; users deploy to their chosen networks
 - Advanced Features: No complex DeFi functionality, governance mechanisms, or multi-sig implementations
 - Custom UI Themes: Single, clean UI theme; customization left to developers
-- Backend Services: No off-chain indexing, APIs, or database integrations
+- Backend Services: No off-chain indexing, APIs, or database integration
-- Mobile Applications: Web-only template; mobile app development not included
 - Multi-Chain Support: Focus solely on Polkadot/Substrate chains with Ethereum tooling
 - Security Audits: Template includes best practices but requires independent security review for production use
 - Maintenance/Support: Open-source template with community-driven updates only
+-
 #### Technical Boundaries:
 - Limited to ink! types that have established Solidity ABI mappings
 - No support for Rust-specific features (Option, Result) that lack Solidity equivalents
 - Template demonstrates core patterns; complex business logic implementation is user responsibility